Biya96-new/Building-Business-Solutions-with-DAX/README.md

 ---

-## 🙏 Acknowledgement

-A sincere thank you to **Codebasics**, **Dhaval Patel**, and **Hemanand Vadivel** for creating a practical learning experience centered around real business scenarios.

----

 ## 📬 Connect with Me

-If you'd like to discuss Power BI, DAX, or data analytics, feel free to connect with me on LinkedIn.
+If you'd like to discuss Power BI, DAX, or data analytics, feel free to connect with me on LinkedIn: https://www.linkedin.com/in/biya-rocky-dataanalyst/